CPotts82/Pewlett-Hackard-Analysis/README.md

 ### Employees Eligible for Mentorship Program
 To create the mentorship_elibility table the:
-  - information was pulled from the employees tables, department employee table and titles tables
+  - data was pulled from the employees tables, department employee table and titles tables
   - select columns from the department employee table and titles table were both joined to the employees table
   - the 'Distint On' statement was used to select the first occurrence of the employee number
   - the data was filtered to include only current employees whose birth dates are between 01-01-1965 and 12-31-1965